handkrchief/trivia-maze/README.md

 ## Database Setup

 The game uses an SQLite database for managing trivia questions and related data.
+(The database is already setup in it's current implementation but if for any reason you need to again)

 1. Navigate to the database folder:
    ```bash